fbpx

 Frequently Asked Questions

-What is the Lifespan of a Mechanical Watch?
+What is the lifespan of a mechanical watch?

 The lifespan of a mechanical watch is truly a testament to its craftsmanship.
 With appropriate care and regular maintenance, a well-constructed mechanical watch can last for several decades, potentially becoming a family heirloom passed down through generations.
 There are many cases where vintage mechanical watches, even those over a century old, still function perfectly.
 Of course, their longevity is predicated on the watch being serviced properly and regularly and being used and stored in appropriate conditions.